 Just a few ideas on how to use these at home or work:

 - Screen Savers

 - Social Media

-Of course this isn’t the only place to find great images that are in the public domain, but it is such a huge resource that we feel like we’ve barely scratched the surface.
+Of course the New York Public Library isn’t the only place to find great images that are in the public domain, but it is such a huge resource that we feel like we’ve barely scratched the surface.

 Not all the public domain images are going to be vintage either, so we’ve included a list of places to find a few others that might interest you!

 Many government websites also have all forms of media that are not copyrighted and are freely available for use so that’s a great place to start.
 Here are a few to check out.

 Side note – when you’re searching online for free images, be sure that you know the rules to each site.
 If you are using the images for your own personal use you are probably fine but it’s up to you to know the rules.
 These site’s all have copyright information readily available for you!

 NASA’s website offers access to many of their images, audio files, videos and other media, which are generally not copyrighted and freely available for use.
 The link will take you to their media policy and you can click on the Gallery tab to start searching.

 There are some amazing satellite photos and loads of great information for anyone interested in space and space exploration.